zilliztech/claude-context/packages/chrome-extension/CONTRIBUTING.md

 # Contributing to Chrome Extension

-Thanks for your interest in contributing to the Code Context Chrome extension!
+Thanks for your interest in contributing to the Claude Context Chrome extension!

 > 📖 **First time contributing?** Please read the [main contributing guide](../../CONTRIBUTING.md) first for general setup and workflow.